By USA specialist David

 Washington, the start of this fly-drive

 Washington DC is the logical starting point for anyone driving the Blue Ridge Parkway, although the road itself starts in Front Royal, the north entrance to Shenandoah National Park.
 It’s the largest international hub in the area and you can quite easily spend a few days here after your flight, exploring many of the capital’s highlights.
-As the centre for US politics, the White House, Pentagon and National Archives — where you can view the Declaration of Independence — are just some of the many sites of interest.
+As the center for US politics, the White House, Pentagon and National Archives — where you can view the Declaration of Independence — are just some of the many sites of interest.

 Stopping at Front Royal